Good News Project facilitated two service groups in March 2017. We sent 19 volunteers to help with the cleanup efforts in Lumberton, North Carolina.

 What are the participation fees? $750 for a two-week service experience; $450 for one-week.
 This includes overnight accommodations (double occupancy) at the Fairfield Inn-Marriot in Lumberton.
 An application needs to be filled out and submitted to Good News Project with your $200 deposit.
 Print an application form You may submit your application and deposit through the mail, 1106 Fifth St Wausau WI 54403, or email your application and pay your deposit online here.

 What can you expect as a volunteer?
 A hard working group of people with a goal to get NC residents back into their homes.
-A Monday-Friday work week, with an 8 hour work day.
+A physical, and rewarding, experience.
+A Monday-Friday work week, with a 7 to 8 hour work day.
 Camaraderie with like-minded volunteers.
 A sense of purpose.
 Doing what we can, because we can.

 What can I expect?
 Since so many houses are damaged, ‘mucking out’ will be taking place.
 Mold remediation (after a 6 week dry out) will be done, which prompts another 6 week wait.
-By March some construction will happen.
-Of course, we will have a much better idea of what March will look like, when we return from the Jan/Feb service trip.
+Some construction may happen, based on the skill levels of the volunteer group.

 What can you bring?
 Tools!
 Ask your friends and neighbors if they have any extra tools to donate.
 The group that we are working with has limited funds and even less tools.
 Any that can be left behind for others to use would be welcomed!
 What tools?
 Strong utility knives, crowbars/prybars, saws, chalk line and gloves are necessities!
 Power tools (Sawzalls) and generators would be greatly appreciated as many houses are without electricity – even months after the storm.
-For rebuilding, table saws and circular saws will be needed, and any that we Respirators and disposable coveralls would be great, too.
+For rebuilding, table saws and circular saws will be needed.
 (If unable to volunteer with us, consider a modest donation to allow us to purchase respirators and coveralls)